By Ekemelu Nnoli

 seemingly desperate situation.
 The collector then also further exploits the rift

-between artist and the gallery owner by wooing the artist and making direct
+between the artist and the gallery owner by wooing the artist and making direct

 purchases.
-In my opinion the biggest benefactor from this rift is the
+In my opinion, the biggest beneficiary of this rift is the

 than an investor trying to maximise profit by seizing the opportunity made